-1 Public Works who intentionally fails to review, consider, and process all applications, revisions, 2 corrections, and other permit-related material in the order in which that type of material is received 3 shall be subject to disciplinary action for official misconduct.
-The Department of Building Inspection, 4 the Planning Department, and the Department of Public Works shall each adopt written guidelines for 5 determining when there is a public policy basis for processing permit material out of order and shall 6 periodically review such guidelines.
-For purposes of this Section 3.400, and any corresponding written 7 guidelines, expediting of work consisting primarily of disability access improvements for real property 8 shall qualify as a public policy basis for processing permit material out of order, on a priority basis.
-9 (c) PERIODIC REVIEW AND COORDINATION OF PERMIT PRIORITIZATION 10 GUIDELINES.
-The Department of Building Inspection, the Planning Department, and the Department 11 of Public Works shall review and update their respective permit prioritization guidelines as provided in 12 this subsection (c).
-13 (1) Interdepartmental Permit Prioritization Task Force Review of Permit Prioritization 14 Guidelines.
-15 (A) Establishment of Permit Prioritization Task Force.
-There is hereby established an 16 interdepartmental Permit Prioritization Task Force ("Task Force") consisting of five members.
-Four 17 members of the Task Force shall be appointed by the Director of the Department of Building 18 Inspection, the Planning Director, the Public Works Director, and the President of the Board of 19 Supervisors, respectively.
-All such appointees shall be City employees and shall serve at the pleasure of 20 their appointing authority; the appointee of the President of the Board of Supervisors shall be an 21 employee or official of the Board of Supervisors.
-The appointing authorities for the Task Force shall 22 make their initial appointments no later than 60 days after the effective date of the ordinance in Board 23 File No. 230167, creating the Task Force.
-The Director of the Permit Center or the Director's designee 24 shall also be a member of the Task Force and shall serve as chair of the Task Force.
-The Permit Center 25 shall provide administrative support to the Task Force.
+(A) Establishment of Permit Prioritization Task Force.
+There is hereby established an interdepartmental Permit Prioritization Task Force ("Task Force") consisting of five members.
+Four members of the Task Force shall be appointed by the Director of the Department of Building Inspection, the Planning Director, the Public Works Director, and the President of the Board of Supervisors, respectively.
+All such appointees shall be City employees and shall serve at the pleasure of their appointing authority; the appointee of the President of the Board of Supervisors shall be an employee or official of the Board of Supervisors.
+The appointing authorities for the Task Force shall make their initial appointments no later than 60 days after the effective date of the ordinance in Board File No. 230167, creating the Task Force.
+The Director of the Permit Center or the Director's designee shall also be a member of the Task Force and shall serve as chair of the Task Force.
+The Permit Center shall provide administrative support to the Task Force.

-1 (B) Powers and Duties of Task Force.
-The Task Force shall recommend permit 2 prioritization guidelines for the Department of Building Inspection, the Planning Department, and the 3 Department of Public Works to the respective department heads and oversight commissions.
-The Task 4 Force shall create a recommended Citywide list of prioritized permits and project types and shall use 5 that list to recommend changes to the departments' respective permit prioritization guidelines.
-The 6 permit prioritization guidelines shall include a goal for the amount of time required for the 7 department's review of each priority permit type.
-8 9 Guidelines.
-The Building Inspection Commission, the Planning Commission, and the Public Works 10 Commission shall approve the permit prioritization guidelines and any changes to such guidelines for 11 the department each commission oversees.
-The department heads and oversight commissions shall 12 consider the Task Force's Citywide list of prioritized permits and project types and the Task Force's 13 recommendations in making modifications to the department's prioritization guidelines.
-Each 14 department shall retain discretion to designate department-specific prioritized permits.
-15 (3) No later than June 30, 2024, the Task Force shall approve the recommended Citywide 16 list of prioritized permits and project types, make recommendations to the Department of Building 17 Inspection, the Planning Department, and the Department of Public Works for updates to their 18 respective prioritization guidelines, and each such department and oversight commission shall approve 19 any modifications to its prioritization guidelines.
-20 21 required by subsection (c)(3) of this Section 3.400, the Department of Building Inspection, the Planning 22 Department, and the Department of Public Works shall review their prioritization guidelines prior to 23 June 30, 2026 and no later than June 30 every other year thereafter and, with commission approval, 24 make any changes deemed necessary or appropriate.
-The Director of the Permit Center may reconvene 25 the Task Force by providing notice to the appointing authorities of the Task Force members, upon determining that it is in the public interest to modify the recommended Citywide list prioritized permits and project types and/or to recommend modifications to one or more of the departments' prioritization guidelines.
+(B) Powers and Duties of Task Force.
+The Task Force shall recommend permit prioritization guidelines for the Department of Building Inspection, the Planning Department, and the Department of Public Works to the respective department heads and oversight commissions.
+The Task Force shall create a recommended Citywide list of prioritized permits and project types and shall use that list to recommend changes to the departments' respective permit prioritization guidelines.
+The permit prioritization guidelines shall include a goal for the amount of time required for the department's review of each priority permit type.

+(2) Department and Commission Review and Approval of Permit Prioritization

+Guidelines.
+The Building Inspection Commission, the Planning Commission, and the Public Works

+Commission shall approve the permit prioritization guidelines and any changes to such guidelines for the department each commission oversees.
+The department heads and oversight commissions shall consider the Task Force's Citywide list of prioritized permits and project types and the Task Force's recommendations in making modifications to the department's prioritization guidelines.
+Each department shall retain discretion to designate department-specific prioritized permits.

+(3) No later than June 30, 2024, the Task Force shall approve the recommended Citywide list of prioritized permits and project types, make recommendations to the Department of Building Inspection, the Planning Department, and the Department of Public Works for updates to their respective prioritization guidelines, and each such department and oversight commission shall approve any modifications to its prioritization guidelines.

+(4) Ongoing Review of Prioritization Guidelines.
+Following the first review process required by subsection (c)(3) of this Section 3.400, the Department of Building Inspection, the Planning Department, and the Department of Public Works shall review their prioritization guidelines prior to June 30, 2026 and no later than June 30 every other year thereafter and, with commission approval, make any changes deemed necessary or appropriate.
+The Director of the Permit Center may reconvene the Task Force by providing notice to the appointing authorities of the Task Force members, upon determining that it is in the public interest to modify the recommended Citywide list prioritized permits and project types and/or to recommend modifications to one or more of the departments' prioritization guidelines.